Nic-Pittman/sql-challenge/README.md

 2. Data Analysis

 - Data Modeling
 Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like http://www.quickdatabasediagrams.com.

 - Data Engineering